Your cart

 Roc Marciano: the man with the cinematic music from Long Island.

 It was 2010 when the aptly titled Marcberg took the hip-hop underworld by storm, as we’ve just said.
-After long years that the industry was flooding the market with uninspired or tepid rap records, the rap fans worldwide witnessed Marci (as we all know him by now) bringing the best street tales from his home turf in the form of uncut raw music.
+After long years that the industry was flooding the market with uninspired or tepid rap records, rap fans worldwide witnessed Marci (as we all know him by now) bringing the best street tales from his home turf in the form of uncut raw music.

 Hempstead, a section of Long Island, NY, wasn’t exactly a new place to the rap world, the neighbourhood itself being historically home to acts such as Rakim, Public Enemy, EPMD, MF DOOM, and De La Soul, just to name a few.
 On the other hand, not even Marciano in 2010 was a newcomer in the overseas rap game.
 Hempstead’s finest was representing his own for a while already.